Cuckoo: Parasitic cuckoo advanced laying and hatching

+Evolutionary arms race between cuckoo and host

-Since obligate brood parasites need to successfully trick their host in order for them to reproduce, they have evolved adaptations at several stages of breeding.
-However, there are high costs of parasitism on the host, leading to strong selections on the host to recognize and reject parasitic eggs.
-The adaptations and counter-adaptations between hosts and parasites have led to a coevolution arms race.
+Since obligate brood parasites need to successfully trick their host for them to reproduce, they have evolved adaptations at several stages of breeding.
+High costs of parasitism are exerted on the host, leading to strong selections on the host to recognize and reject parasitic eggs.
+The adaptations and counter-adaptations between hosts and parasites have led to a coevolution "arms race".
 This means that if one of the species involved were to stop adapting, it would lose the race to the other species, resulting in decreased fitness of the losing species.
 The egg-stage adaptation is the best studied stage of this arms race.

 Cuckoos have various strategies for getting their eggs into host nests.
 Different species use different strategies based on host defensive strategies.
-Female cuckoos have secretive and fast laying behaviors, but in some cases, males have been shown to lure host adults away from their nests so that the female can lay her egg in the nest.
-Some host species may directly try to prevent cuckoos laying eggs in their nest in the first place – birds whose nests are at high risk of cuckoo-contamination are known to 'mob' cuckoos to drive them out of the area.
+Female cuckoos have secretive and fast laying behaviors, but in some cases, males have been shown to lure host adults away from their nests so that the females can lay their eggs in the nest.
+Some host species may directly try to prevent cuckoos laying eggs in their nest in the first place – birds whose nests are at high risk of cuckoo-contamination are known to "mob" attack cuckoos to drive them out of the area.
 Parasitic cuckoos are grouped into gentes, with each gens specializing in a particular host.
-There is some evidence that the gentes are genetically different from one another.
+Some evidence suggests that the gentes are genetically different from one another.

+Host egg mimicry

 Female parasitic cuckoos sometimes specialize and lay eggs that closely resemble the eggs of their chosen host.
 Some birds are able to distinguish cuckoo eggs from their own, leading to those eggs least like the host's being thrown out of the nest.
 Parasitic cuckoos that show the highest levels of egg mimicry are those whose hosts exhibit high levels of egg rejection behavior.
 Some hosts do not exhibit egg rejection behavior and the cuckoo eggs look very dissimilar from the host eggs.
-It has also been shown in a study of the European common cuckoos that females will lay their egg in the nest of a host that has eggs that look similar to its own.
+It has also been shown in a study of the European common cuckoos that females lay their egg in the nest of a host that has eggs that look similar to its own.

 Other species of cuckoo lay "cryptic" eggs, which are dark in color when their hosts' eggs are light.
 This is a trick to hide the egg from the host, and is exhibited in cuckoos that parasitize hosts with dark, domed nests.
 Some adult parasitic cuckoos completely destroy the host's clutch if they reject the cuckoo egg.
 In this case, raising the cuckoo chick is less of a cost than the alternative, total clutch destruction.

+Cuckoo egg physiology can limit the degree of mimetic accuracy.
+Due to larger chick size on average for parasites compared to hosts, this is a physiological constraint on egg size, a minimum egg size needed to support a healthy cuckoo chick.
+In these cases, there is selective pressure on cuckoos to lessen their egg size to be a more effective mimic, but physiological constraints hinder the species from doing so.